Railroaders need support. We provide it.

-The railroad industry encompasses a wide range of occupations.
-We represent locomotive engineers, conductors, track maintenance workers, signal and switch operators, yardmasters, brake operators, and more.
+Those railroaders have come from a wide range of occupations.
+We represent locomotive engineers, conductors, brakemen, and firemen on train crews, and switchmen, signal maintainers, section foremen and crew members from the yard and field.
+And that’s an incomplete list.
 Each of these jobs has its own set of risks and potential toxic exposures.

 Diesel Exhaust: Diesel exhaust is a complex mixture of gases and particulates produced by diesel engines.
 Long-term exposure can lead to serious health problems like chronic obstructive pulmonary disease (COPD), lung cancer, and cardiovascular disease.
 Railroaders are often exposed to excess diesel exhaust from locomotives idling in rail yards.